ND filter & Lens Shield Application Instructions

 ND Filter and lens protector application instructions

 - Thoroughly clean GoPro lens with the included wet then dry wipes or a microfiber cloth and 99% isopropyl alcohol.
-Remove any other coated lens protector as they may reduce the effectiveness of the adhesive (the ND filter will protect your lens).
-Make sure that the lens is free of dust.
+Remove any other coated lens protector as they may reduce the effectiveness of the adhesive.
+Make sure that the camera lens is free of dust.

 - Remove the backing from the adhesive around the edges.
 Make sure that you’re only removing the thin, clear plastic backing on the adhesive (on some models the backing has a little tab to pull on), not the black adhesive itself.
-Don’t remove the protective plastic on the front of the glass yet.

-- Stick the filter on the lens.
-If it isn’t straight, you can always carefully remove it and re-position.
+- Stick the filter or Lens Shield on the lens.
+If it isn’t straight, you can always carefully remove it and reposition.

 - Give it a firm push around the very edges (don’t push in the center or you could break it!) to make sure it’s stuck on properly, and finally remove the protective plastic from the front of the filter.

 Removal and re-applying:

 - Use your fingernail to pull the filter or protector off the camera.

 - If adhesive comes unstuck from the filter or protector and stays on the camera lens, use your fingernail to lift it and stick the adhesive back on while you are removing the glass filter/protector.
 If the glass comes off completely with the adhesive left behind on the lens, just pull the adhesive off and carefully stick it back on the glass, making sure the edges are aligned.
 Both sides of the adhesive are identical, but remember what side of the glass it was on, as they are different and the adhesive will not stick properly to the other side (the non-adhesive side of the glass can sometimes have a colored tint).
 TIP: If you are having trouble aligning the adhesive on the glass, it may be easier for you to apply the adhesive to the camera first, then apply the glass to the adhesive.

-- Stick the filter to something clean (such as the inside of the plastic box it came in) for storage.
+- Stick the filter/protector to something clean (such as the inside of the plastic box it came in) for storage.